vsoch/vsoch.github.io/_posts/2016-9-19-birthday.md

 My preponderance prodded at the Dish, <br>
 why Vanessasaur, what do you wish? <br>
-Thoughts climbing hills, far up and down <br>
+Thoughts climbing slopes, far up and down <br>
 from the foothills side, back toward town. <br>

 First came hopes, lithe and fun! <br>